 October 29, 1908: Alexander Smith (no middle name) is born in Wishaw, Scotland.
-A goalkeeper, he helped North London soccer team Arsenal win the League title in 1934, 1935 and 1938, and kept a clean sheet in the 1936 FA Cup Final, in which Arsenal beat Yorkshire club Sheffield United.
+A goalkeeper, Alex Smith helped North London soccer team Arsenal win the League title in 1934, 1935 and 1938, and kept a clean sheet in the 1936 FA Cup Final, in which Arsenal beat Yorkshire club Sheffield United.

 He later served as a physiotherapist for several teams, including the 1st New England team in the old North American Soccer League, the Boston Beacons.
 He died in Boston in 1971.

 October 29, 1911: Bernard Joy (no middle name) is born in Fulham, West London.
 Another Arsenal title-winner from the 1930s, he was a part of the 1936 Cup-winners and the 1938 titlists.
 Previously, playing for London amateur side Casuals, he became the last amateur to play for the England senior team, a 3-2 loss to Belgium on May 9, 1936.

 After serving in World War II, he moved into journalism, and in 1952 wrote Forward, Arsenal!
 It was the 1st comprehensive history of the club, but contained many inaccuracies (presumably unintentional), including some which wouldn't be cleared up until the gentlemen at Untold Arsenal did some legwork over half a century later.
 Joy wrote several more soccer books, and lived until 1984.